Local Water Done Well

 - Consumer trust – council assets would transfer to a consumer-trust owned organisation.

 We are required to undertake community consultation on our Water Services Delivery Model options.
-Due to the tight timeframes this will be in early 2025 (February-March).
+This is targeted for March 2025.

 Legislative stages